chiehrosswang/TRB_MSWORD/README.md

 == Update Log ==

+06/26/2017: updated the Lite version

-06/26/2017: created a customized tab and button for the automated word count (v1.1)
+06/26/2017: created a customized tab and button for the automated word count in the macro-enabled template

-04/02/2017: uploaded an updated macro-enabled template (v1)
+04/02/2017: uploaded an updated macro-enabled template

 08/25/2016: generated initial repository